 Create a romantic atmosphere by pairing tulle and white twinkle lights (stock up while they’re on sale after the winter holidays).
 Both are relatively low cost but will offer an elegant glow.
 For an indoor party, drape the combo in front of your buffet table or drinks bar, or even from wall to wall.
-For an outdoor affair, hang them around the perimeter of your deck or from tree to tree (this is how to throw a flawless backyard party).
+For an outdoor affair, hang them around the perimeter of your deck or from tree to tree.
 When purchasing twinkle lights, choose ones with a white wire as opposed to green.

 Bring in fresh flowers